hub21team/python-curriculum-2021/module_1/6_simple_functions/README.md

 ### Functions

-- _Deliberation:_ Why do we need function? - As we grow and learn more things as a programmer, our programs may get complicated and sophisticated.
+- _Deliberation:_ Why do we need functions?
+    - As we grow and learn more things as a programmer, our programs may get complicated and sophisticated.
 How can we manage this?
-An example question can be, how would you code my workout routine: Lunges, Pushups, Squats, Lunges, Plank -
+    An example question can be, how would you code my workout routine:
+    Lunges, Pushups, Squats, Lunges, Plank, ...
   <!-- ![Toaster](images/toaster.png) -->
   <img src="images/toaster.png" alt="Toaster" width="45%" align="right" style="padding-left: 10px;">
 - Functions are like special toasters: